1 Applying to VCAT

 While COVID-19 restrictions are in place in Victoria, VCAT is hearing matters via telephone or video-conferencing, if appropriate.

 VCAT requires the applicant to attend the hearing.
 If the person is unable or unwilling to attend the hearing, the applicant must advise VCAT and explain why (see s 29 GA Act 2019).
 The proposed guardians or administrators should attend the hearing.

-A A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. may be represented at a VCAT hearing by a ‘professional advocate’ with VCAT’s To agree to something being done, to approve an action or arrangement.
-See also informed consent..
+A party may be represented at a VCAT hearing by a ‘professional advocate’ with VCAT’s consent.
 A professional advocate is an Australian lawyer, or an articled clerk or law clerk, or a person who holds a qualification in law, or someone who, in VCAT’s opinion, has had substantial experience as an advocate in similar proceedings (s 62 VCAT Act).

 Also, the OPA and the State Trustees have a duty officer at VCAT to assist the parties.

 Purpose of the VCAT hearing

 The purpose of the hearing is for VCAT to consider and determine whether to appoint a guardian and/or administrator (s 30 VCAT Act) and, if so, to set safeguards and appropriate limitations on their powers (s 7(1)(b)).

 VCAT can only make a guardianship and/or administration order where it finds that:

 - The person has a disability;